SanchiJoshi/ML-Optimized-Microstrip-Patch-Antenna/README.md

 # ML-Optimized-Microstrip-Patch-Antenna

 Welcome!
-This project explores how Machine Learning (ML) can be used to predict the performance of **flag-shaped microstrip patch antennas**—specifically their **return loss** and **bandwidth**—without relying on time-consuming electromagnetic simulations (like HFSS).
+This project explores how Machine Learning (ML) can be used to predict the performance of **flag-shaped microstrip patch antennas**—specifically **return loss** without relying on time-consuming electromagnetic simulations (like HFSS).

 ---